maevadevs/Learn-SQL-Server/1-dml/06-grouping-data/22-grouping-sets.md

 # `GROUPING SETS`

-- Generates multiple grouping sets
+- Generates multiple grouping sets in one query
+- Think of it as a way to generate in one single result set:
+  - subtotals by subgroups
+  - subtotals by groups
+  - grand-total

 ## Creating a New Table for Example